HouseElves/kanji_time_public/docs/source/design/packaged_frames.rst

     - :class:`KanjiSummary`, and
     - :class:`RadicalSummary`.

-I've left these two classes as-is instead of converting them to a generic :class:`Container` as demonstration code for creating a custom container frame.
+These two classes serve as demonstration code for creating a custom container frame without deriving from :class:`Container`.
-They are also representative of the early exploratory stages in the project.
+They illustrate early exploratory stages in the project.

 Back to :ref:`builtin_frames`